-The revenue realised from own generated income for the quarter (5% of the total operating revenue to date) has not made an impact to change the funding of budget.
+The revenue realised from own generated income to date (3% of the total operating revenue to date) has not made an impact to change the funding of budget.
 The main source of income was from grant funding.

 2.1.2.
 Improvement of collection Rate